slackhq/keeper/docs/index.md

 apply plugin: "com.slack.keeper"
 ```

-Note that Keeper _must_ be applied after the Android gradle plugin.

-Optional configuration options can be found on the [Configuration page](configuration.md).
+Full configuration defaults can be found on the [Configuration page](configuration.md).

-As of 0.11.0, Keeper requires at least AGP 7.0.0.
+As of 0.12.0, Keeper requires at least AGP 7.1.0.

 Snapshots of the development version are available in [Sonatype's `snapshots` repository][snapshots].